chaoss/wg-evolution/focus-areas/code-development-activity/code-changes-commits.md

 * Count per group over time

 These could be represented as bar charts, with time running in the X axis.
-Each bar would represent a code changes during a certain period (eg, a month).
+Each bar would represent a code changes commits during a certain period (eg, a month).

 ### Tools Providing the Metric